bytebase/bytebase.com/content/changelog/bytebase-2-22-2.md

 - Allow assigning roles to groups at the workspace level.
 - Support disallowing sign-in with email and password, [allowing only SSO](/docs/administration/sso/overview/#enforce-sso-sign-in).
-- Add a Postgres SQL review rule: `Disallow setting volatile default values on columns`.
+- Add a PostgreSQL SQL review rule: `Disallow setting volatile default values on columns`.

 ## 🔔 Breaking Changes